 ETPL undertook its first customer satisfaction survey in 2015.
 The results determined that its customers were 89% satisfied with ETPL's performance on a variety of measures.
 Customers indicated that improvements can be made to better communicate planned outages.
-In addition, customers indicated ETPL can make improvements with respect to billing, with educating our customers about payment options available, with the delivery of bills, and a general understanding of their bills.
-Some customers indicated the ETPL website needed to be updated, however it is not clear if they visited the newly
+In addition, customers indicated ETPL can make improvements with respect to billing, with educating our customers about payment options available, with

-Erie Thames Powerlines Filed:15 September, 2017 EB-2017-0038 Exhibit 1 Tab 7 Page 4 of 12
+Erie Thames Powerlines Filed:27 February, 2018 EB-2017-0038 Exhibit 1 Tab 7 Page 4 of 12